LR-Jenkins04/cs290_final_group50/README.md

 # Weather App - CS290 Final Project - Group 50
-Authors: Soham Das, Michael Balzer<group members, add names here for credit>
+Authors: Soham Das, Michael Balzer, America Pacheco

 The Weather App is a web application that allows users to check the current weather conditions and local time for a specific city.